 Additional Considerations and Lessons

-- This program has collectively generated significant time efficiencies across the 40 physicians in Northwestern Memorial Physicians Group.
+- Information provided in October 2013 indicates that this program has collectively generated significant time efficiencies across the 80 physicians across two hospitals within Northwestern Memorial Physicians Group.
 It has not only resulted in higher-quality care, but has allowed for thorough documentation of care steps in situations where patients do not follow through as instructed.
 For example, Northwestern Memorial Physicians Group has avoided at least two malpractice cases in circumstances where a patient had a bad outcome.
 In both cases, a review designed to determine whether there had been a failure to diagnose uncovered sufficient documentation that the patients had been told to schedule a test or consult, but had refused multiple times with both schedulers and their own doctors.
 Furthermore, it is likely that other bad outcomes were avoided entirely because patients completed their care management times in a consistent and efficient manner.

 1 Laufer N. Health Plan Preauthorizations – a necessary evil to lower cost, or an obstacle to care?
 Maricopa County (AZ) Medical Society.
 Available at: http://www.mcmsonline.com/president/nathan-laufer-md/health-plan-preauthorizations-%E2%80%93-necessary-evil-lower-cost-or-obstacle-car

 3 Martin A. Preventing missed appointments with specialists: doctors, patients try to close gap between primary and specialty care.
 MarketWatch.
 April 22, 2010.
 Available at: http://www.marketwatch.com/story/doctors-work-to-reduce-costly-patient-no-shows-2010-04-22?pagenumber=1